mintpepper95/KnowledgeIsPower/Javascript/Creating common html elements with JS/Basic HTML elements.md

-// input events are fired when input changes
+// 'input' events are fired when input changes

-// change events are fired when input change + lose focus
+// 'change' events are fired when input change + lose focus
 // OR select change option
 ```